amydohlin/pandas-challenge/README.md

 Include the following:

 Total number of unique schools (Cell 6)
-    -Used .nunique() to pull out each school name and count them.
+    - Used .nunique() to pull out each school name and count them.

 Total students (Cell 7)
-    -Used .unique() to count each unique student name.
+    - Used .unique() to count each unique student name.

 Total budget (Cell 8)
-    -Used .sum() in the original school_data.csv to add up the budget for each school.
+    - Used .sum() in the original school_data.csv to add up the budget for each school.
-    -I chose to pull the budgets from that original data set since every value was unique and did not require additional coding.
+    - I chose to pull the budgets from that original data set since every value was unique and did not require additional coding.

 Average math score (Cell 9)
-    -Calculated using .mean() in the merged data frame in the math_score column.
+    - Calculated using .mean() in the merged data frame in the math_score column.

 Average reading score (Cell 10)
-    -Calculated using .mean() in the merged data frame in the reading_score column.
+    - Calculated using .mean() in the merged data frame in the reading_score column.

 % passing math (the percentage of students who passed math) (Cell 11)
-    -First set up a variable to store the .count() of math scores >=70, with 70 being the lowest possible score to pass.
+    - First set up a variable to store the .count() of math scores >=70, with 70 being the lowest possible score to pass.
-    -Then calculated the percentage by dividing the number of passing scores by the total number of students, and multiplying by 100.
+    - Then calculated the percentage by dividing the number of passing scores by the total number of students, and multiplying by 100.

 % passing reading (the percentage of students who passed reading) (Cell 12)
-    -First set up a variable to store the .count() of reading scores >=70, with 70 being the lowest possible score to pass.
+    - First set up a variable to store the .count() of reading scores >=70, with 70 being the lowest possible score to pass.
-    -Then calculated the percentage by dividing the number of passing scores by the total number of students, and multiplying by 100.
+    - Then calculated the percentage by dividing the number of passing scores by the total number of students, and multiplying by 100.

 % overall passing (the percentage of students who passed math AND reading) (Cell 13)
-    -Added together the passing math and reading scores by concatenating them with "&".
+    - Added together the passing math and reading scores by concatenating them with "&".
-    -Then calculated the percentage by dividing the number of passing scores by the total number of students, and multiplying by 100.
+    - Then calculated the percentage by dividing the number of passing scores by the total number of students, and multiplying by 100.

 District Summary Analysis